 Identify Your Ball

-Golf balls have names and numbers stamped to help identify which ball is yours.
-However, adding a mark of your choice, such as dots or a smiley face, with a sharpie personalizes your ball and ensures you can identify which ball is yours no matter where you ball lands.
+Golf ball brand name, model and number stamped are used to help identify which ball is yours while you are playing.
+However, adding a special marking of your choice with a sharpie, such as dots or a smiley face personalizes your ball so you can identify which ball is yours no matter where you ball lands.
 This is important if you hit your ball onto another hole and some else approaches your ball.

 Mark Your Ball on the Green

 Mark your ball on the green when your golf ball in the path of some else’s putt.
 When marking your ball you must avoid walking in any other golf balls path or “line” to the hole.
 Walking in some else’s line will stamp your foot print in the grass and may make the putting surface uneven.
 Mark your ball with a coin or special marker and place marker directly behind and as close to the golf ball as possible without touching the your ball.
 When placing your ball back down place the ball directly in front and as close as possible to the marker.

 Avoid walking across the green with a bag on your shoulder.
 Do your best to walk around to the exit point and always place your bag off the green on the fringe and never on the green.